Brian Desmond Hurst: Later years

 Hurst's post-war career included producing and directing the Christmas film Scrooge (1951) which is the "best of the many screen versions of Dickens's warm-as-mince-pies A Christmas Carol, with Alastair Sim as Scrooge incarnate: his miserly humbuggery is a delight.
 So is Michael Hordern's ghostly Jacob Marley and the snowy, atmospheric photography of C.M.
 Pennington-Richards".

-Hurst produced Tom Brown's Schooldays (1951) and directed the box office success Malta Story (1953) featuring Alec Guinness as an RAF pilot helping to defend Malta.
+Hurst produced Tom Brown's Schooldays (1951) and directed the box office success Malta Story (1953), featuring Alec Guinness as an RAF pilot helping to defend Malta.
 "The combination of an A list cast, the portrayal of the iron reliance of the Maltese people, the gallantry of the RAF pilots and a tragic love story were the four components of its success".

-Hurst went on to direct Simba (1955) featuring Dirk Bogarde and Donald Sinden and The Black Tent (1956) featuring Donald Pleasence, Anthony Steel and Donald Sinden again.
+Hurst went on to direct Simba (1955), featuring Dirk Bogarde and Donald Sinden, and The Black Tent (1956), featuring Donald Pleasence, Anthony Steel and Donald Sinden again.
 The Black Tent was based on a short story of the same title by Robin Maugham.
-He made a period film, Dangerous Exile.
+Hurst also made a period film, Dangerous Exile.

 Hurst's Behind the Mask (1958) sees a young Vanessa Redgrave obtaining her first credited role (alongside her father, Sir Michael Redgrave).

-Hurst's only excursion into farce was His and Hers (1961) and saw a strong cast of Terry Thomas joining the carry-on stalwarts Kenneth Williams, Joan Sims and Kenneth Connor supported by Oliver Reed.
-In 1962, in his late 60s, Hurst returned to John Millington Synge and adapted the script and produced and directed The Playboy of the Western World, his last film.
+Hurst's only excursion into farce was His and Hers (1961), which saw a strong cast of Terry Thomas joining the carry-on stalwarts Kenneth Williams, Joan Sims and Kenneth Connor, supported by Oliver Reed.
+In 1962, in his late 60s, Hurst returned to John Millington Synge, adapting the script and producing and directing The Playboy of the Western World, his last film.

 Hurst gave early film roles to Richard Attenborough, Roger Moore and Vanessa Redgrave.
-The first four scriptwriting roles of later Bond director Terence Young were on the Hurst directed films On the Night of the Fire (1939), A Call For Arms (1940),Dangerous Moonlight (1941) and A Letter From Ulster (1942).
-They worked together again on the scripts of Theirs is the Glory (1946) and Hungry Hill (1947) and remained good friends.
+The first four scriptwriting roles of later Bond director Terence Young were for the Hurst-directed films: On the Night of the Fire (1939), A Call For Arms (1940),Dangerous Moonlight (1941) and A Letter From Ulster (1942).
+They worked together again on the scripts of Theirs is the Glory (1946) and Hungry Hill (1947), and remained good friends.